Linear superposition as a core theorem of quantum empiricism: About interpretations

 Then something subsequently referred to as a state (the abstract) and a measurement (the concrete) is created.
-However, as already stressed in sect.~\ref{MM}, process of abstracting---the set"=theoretic homomorphisms $\{\statePsi,\cup\}\rightarrowtail\cdots\rightarrowtail\{\ketPsi,\h+, \bo\cdot\}$---is a rather multistage one (sects.~\ref{Ans}--\ref{minus}), and reduction of this long sequence `for physical reasons' does always contain phenomenological axioms a~priori.
-Clearly, in the reverse direction we confront hard-to"=disentangle assumptions and the well-known axiomatic cycle.
+However, as already stressed in sect.~\ref{MM}, process of abstracting is a rather multistage one (sects.~\ref{Ans}--\ref{minus}), and a reduction of the long sequence \eqref{stream} `for physical reasons' does always contain phenomenological axioms a~priori.
+Clearly, in the reverse direction, we confront hard-to"=disentangle assumptions and the well-known axiomatic cycle.
+The physical considerations and phenomenology should not be present in fundamentals of quantum mathematics.

+To avoid paradoxes with `quantum cats'---``state vector does not describe \ldots\ a single cat'' \cite[p.~37]{ballentine0}) and ``One cannot think about it as in a superposition'' \cite[p.~134; D.~Greenberger]{schloss3}, with `the presence of a particle here and there', or with `quantum bomb"=testing' (Elitzur--Vaidman) \cite{auletta, greenstein}, \begin{itemize} \item it is imperative to keep a severe conceptual differentiation \cite[1"~st column]{mermin} between term `the state' and `physically sounding' adjectives/"!verbs and the spatiotemporal or cause"=effect images. \end{itemize} Similarly T.~Maudlin: ``we need to keep the distinction between mathematical and physical entities sharp.
+Unfortunately, the usual terminology makes this difficult'' \cite[p.~129]{maudlin}.
+Even indirect usage of the terminology borrowed from the classical description can be a source of confusing.
+For example, a so"=called exchange interaction as a `cause of correlation' between identical parts of system.